Smithay/smithay.github.io/content/smithay-v0.1.markdown

 ## Wayland background

-The [wayland protocol](https://wayland.freedesktop.org/) aims at replacing the X11 protocol as the standart communication mean between graphical client apps and the display server on linux.
+The [wayland protocol](https://wayland.freedesktop.org/) aims at replacing the X11 protocol as the standard communication mean between graphical client apps and the display server on linux.
 The rationale for this is that given how X11 is old, has accumulated a lot of debt over the years, and is full of security holes, it's better to just start over with a new protocol.
 The project has been going for a few years now and adoption